Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/privatedns/privatezone/README.md

+---
+page_type: sample
+languages:
+- golang
+products:
+- azure
+description: "These code samples will show you how to manage PrivateDNS using Azure SDK for Golang."
+urlFragment: privatedns
+---

 # Getting started - Managing PrivateDNS using Azure Golang SDK

 These code samples will show you how to manage PrivateDNS using Azure SDK for Golang.